google/dawn/src/emdawnwebgpu/pkg/README.md

     --use-port=path/to/emdawnwebgpu_remoteport_file.py

-### Latest, without automatic downloading: "Local" port from Dawn release
+#### Latest, without automatic downloading: "Local" port from Dawn release

-If your build system requires sources to be local (e.g. checked into your repository) instead of automatically downloaded, use this method.
+Use this method if your build system requires sources to be local (e.g. checked into your repository) instead of automatically downloaded, or if you use Emscripten before 4.0.10.
+**Note that Emdawnwebgpu may not work with older Emscripten releases.**

 Download and extract the `emdawnwebgpu_pkg-*.zip` package from
 <https://github.com/google/dawn/releases>.
+(Note the package is text-only and does not contain any binaries, but see below if you need to build the package from the original source.)

 Pass the following flag to `emcc` during both compilation and linking: